pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 <details>
 <summary>See answer</summary>
-The output directory should be named something like `(current date and time)_GiraffeDeepVariant`.
-It contains a file `outputs.json` which gives the path to the VCF under `GiraffeDeepVariant.output_vcf`.
+The output directory should be named something like "(current date and time)_GiraffeDeepVariant".
+It contains a file "outputs.json" which gives the path to the VCF under "GiraffeDeepVariant.output_vcf".
 </details>

 **Open-ended final exercise:** What can you infer about the sample's blood type based on the results in this VCF?